-In Red Dawn Plus 20, the Chernobyl disaster still happened as scheduled, but this time, instead of Soviet engineering incompetence, it was American military intel incompetence that destroyed the reactor.
+In Red Dawn +20, the Chernobyl disaster still happened as scheduled, but this time, instead of Soviet engineering incompetence, it was American military intel incompetence that destroyed the reactor.
 Intel said the reactors weren't online when they were set to be targeted.
 Oops.

 Despite a background universe that features superheroes and villains, man landing on the moon in 1962 instead of 1969, four alien invasions, a general higher technology level, and so on, the Global Guardians PBEM Universe has pretty much followed the real world's timeline.

-In addition, the setting's "multi-verse" is based on the idea of All The Myriad Ways, in which every time any person makes a choice, a new alternate timeline is branched off that reflects those choices.
+In addition, the setting's "multi-verse" is based on the idea of the multiple-world hypothesis, in which every time any person makes a choice, a new alternate timeline is branched off that reflects those choices.
 However, timelines that are based on irrelevant choices (for example, having toast and eggs for breakfast instead of cereal) tend to re-merge further down the time stream with all of its similarly irrelevant alternaties.